devrosch/sciformats/examples/vanilla-js-web-eager/README.md

 An vanilla JavaScript example application that reads scientific files and prints the contents in the browser.
 Uses sf_js for reading scientific data formats.
 The application allows selecting files and if the format is recognized shows their content.

-this example demonstrates how to read data eagerly, loading file contents fully into memory for parsing.
+This example demonstrates how to read data eagerly, loading file contents fully into memory for parsing.
 This is suitable for running in the main thread but files must be small enough to fit into memory.

 ## Prerequisites